Mentoring is a supportive relationship, guiding you through a learning or developmental journey.

 Am I eligible to apply?

-This mentoring service is designed to assist creative entrepreneurs who are running a business (or creative social enterprise) within South Hampshire, are already trading and broadly are turning over £16k pa or more already.
+This mentoring service is designed to assist creative entrepreneurs who are running a business (or creative social enterprise) within South Hampshire, are already trading and broadly are turning over £16k pa or more already (although this is not essential.)

 Nicky Curtis – Business Mentor